quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 ## Overview

-This application demonstrates pretty basic interaction with Zowdow Auto-Suggest API.
+This application demonstrates basic interaction with Zowdow AutoSuggest API.
-There are two Zowdow APIs consumed by this client: Initialization & Unified.
+There are two Zowdow APIs consumed by this client: **Initialization & Unified**.
-More detailed info about their usage is described below, right after Architecture paragraph.
+More detailed info about their usage is described below, after the Architecture section.

 ## Architecture

-The project consists of 3 key packages on the surface:
+The project consists of 3 key packages:

 *   **injection** consists of Dagger modules and components.
 For now, there is a single module called `NetworkModule` and it provides the access to Retrofit-service classes that represent request calls